5 Ways to Nourish Your Hormones with Real Food (+ 3 Ways Stress Messes with Them)

 This post contains affiliate links, meaning I get a commission if you decide to make a purchase through any of these links, at no extra cost to you.
 CLICK HERE to learn more.

 Our bodies have some incredible built-in survival mechanisms.

-If we are dehydrated, our kidneys will reabsorb water.
-If we eat some unwashed lettuce at a restaurant, our stomach acid will kill off any dangerous bacteria.
-If a car swerves out in front of us on the road, our nervous system kicks on in the blink of an eye so we can slam on the breaks or get out of the way.
+If we are dehydrated, our kidneys reabsorb water.
+If we eat unwashed lettuce at a restaurant, our stomach acid kills off dangerous bacteria.
+If a car swerves out in front of us, our nervous system kicks in fast so we can slam on the breaks or get out of the way.

 When Stress is the Enemy

 While this powerful protective response keeps us alive and alert, it can also go into overdrive.
 In the presence of chronic stress, the body fails to downshift into a “rest, digest and heal” mode, or parasympathetic state.
 Instead, our nervous system remains on high alert.

 This happens because our brain doesn’t recognize the difference between a 9-1-1 emergency and an unpleasant conversation with our boss.